exasim-project/NeoFOAM/doc/basics/database.rst

         }
     };

-The CollectionMixin is a template class that simplifies the implementation of the collection and offer the possibility to store user-defined documents as shown below.
+In this example:

+    1. CustomCollection inherits from CollectionMixin<CustomDocument>, which already provides the necessary functionality for managing custom documents.
+    2. instance is a static method that returns the instance of the CustomCollection or creates a new one if it doesn't exist.

+This design allows developers to create custom collections with minimal boilerplate code and focus on the domain-specific functionality of the documents.